Updated June 2026

 Does high CEO pay mean a charity is inefficient?

 Not by itself.
-Our Efficiency Score weights CEO compensation only at 10%, and as a ratio to revenue rather than as an absolute number.
-A $2M CEO at a $2B hospital system represents 0.1% of revenue; a $200K CEO at a $1M food bank represents 20%.
+Our Efficiency Score weights current-officer compensation at 25%, and as a ratio to revenue rather than as an absolute number. $2M in officer pay at a $2B hospital system represents 0.1% of revenue; $200K at a $1M food bank represents 20%.
 The ratio matters more than the dollar figure when comparing across organizations of different sizes.

 How can I verify a specific CEO's pay?